thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 		return err
 	}
-	// Sets up a new connection for the websocket, there are two separate connections denoted by the ConnectionSetup struct auth bool. return f.Websocket.SetupNewConnection(&websocket.ConnectionSetup{
+	// Sets up a new connection for the websocket, there are two separate connections denoted by the ConnectionSetup struct auth bool. return e.Websocket.SetupNewConnection(&websocket.ConnectionSetup{
 		ResponseCheckTimeout: exch.WebsocketResponseCheckTimeout,
 		ResponseMaxLimit:     exch.WebsocketResponseMaxLimit,
 		// RateLimit            int64  rudimentary rate limit that sleeps connection in milliseconds before sending designated payload
-		// Authenticated        bool  sets if the connection is dedicated for an authenticated websocket stream which can be accessed from the Websocket field variable AuthConn e.g. f.Websocket.AuthConn
+		// Authenticated        bool  sets if the connection is dedicated for an authenticated websocket stream which can be accessed from the Websocket field variable AuthConn e.g. e.Websocket.AuthConn
 	})
 }
 ```